Spiritual Life Committee Resources

 - Participate in the annual Ecumenical Week of Guided Prayer

 - Periodically take time out for a silent retreat at any one of the three nearby Retreat Centres; Loyola House, Five Oaks, or Crieff Hills

 - Participate in Harcourt’s annual Congregational Retreat.
 Watch for announcements.

 - Join the Women’s Spirituality Group.

 - Take part in some of Harcourt’s Small Groups, exploring different aspects of Christian faith.
 Watch for announcements through the calendar, announcements, Harcourt Herald, and the weekly e-letter.

 - Join the regular sessions of Mindstretch

-- Join Rev Jim Ball and others in Webinars put on by the United Church.
+- Join others in Webinars put on by the United Church.
 These are advertised in the weekly e-letter from the Church Office.

 - Read up on the latest biblical scholarship; browse through our Library, maybe through the on-line catalogue and review the Recommended Reading list